 - Individual and Organizational Development

 Capstone Experience 6 credits (includes an internship)

-- All students must fulfill the capstone experience that requires completion of a 3 credit internship in some administrative capacity within their concentration area.
-The internship will be simultaneous with the Applied Leadership and Organizational Analysis course (3 credits) where students will conduct an organizational analysis project.
+- All students must fulfill the capstone experience that requires completion of a 3 credit internship combining experiential learning with leadership opportunity within their concentration area.
+Most ODL students work full-time, so internship experience is suited to their employment schedule.
+The internship will be taken concurrent with or consecutive to the Applied Leadership and Organizational Analysis course (3 credits) where students will conduct an organizational analysis project.